ReactiveMongo/reactivemongo-site/releases/1.0/documentation/advanced-topics/collection-api.md

 The Collection API is designed to be very extensible, allowing the use of third-party libraries to build documents (e.g. use something else than the embedded BSON library).

-For example, let consider the case of the [support of Play JSON](https://github.com/reactivemongo/reactivemongo-play-json), which relies on the [Play JSON library](http://www.playframework.com/documentation/latest/ScalaJson) instead of the [BSON library](../bson/overview.html).

 *BSON collection:*

 {% highlight scala %}